-To avail of a Nurse or Doctor’s appointment, students must firstly register in person before their first appointment.
-If there is an emergency they will be seen immediately.
-Please call into the Health Centre to register and make an appointment.
+To avail of a Nurse or Doctor’s appointment, students must register online before their first appointment using the registration form available here.
+If there is an emergency you will be seen immediately..

-At peak times the Health Centre some non-urgent appointments may have a 1 week wait time.
+At peak times in the Health Centre some non-urgent appointments may have a 1 week wait time.

-If you think you are ill as to require to be seen on the same day – please present to the Health Centre as early as you can on the day.
+If you think you are ill enough to require to be seen on the same day – please phone the Health Centre as early as you can on the day.

 Opening Hours for IADT Student Health Centre